-This is the blog of Dr. Nicholas Jon Crane, an Assistant Professor of Geography at University of Wyoming, where I am associated faculty with the Global and Area Studies program and the program in Latina/o Studies.
+This is the blog of Dr. Nicholas Jon Crane, an Assistant Professor of Geography at University of Wyoming, where I am associated faculty with the School of Politics, Public Affairs, and International Studies, the program in American Studies, and the program in Latina/o Studies.
 I also serve on the advisory board for UW’s Social Justice Research Center.

 This is a work blog.
 The name refers to Octavio Paz’s “critique of the pyramid” in Posdata.
 Most of the posts on this blog relate to my research and teaching.
 In some, I informally discuss debates or reading.
 In others, I follow current events, typically focusing on where I am living or working.
 I also post publication opportunities or calls for participation in conferences that will likely be of interest to readers of the blog.